The Civil War Trust sat down with park historian Eric Campbell to discuss this important Shenandoah Valley battle.

-CIVIL WAR TRUST: Can you compare and contrast the two armies and the two commanders?
+Can you compare and contrast the two armies and the two commanders?

-CAMPBELL: The Union Army of the Shenandoah numbered approximately 32,000 officers and men at Cedar Creek and was organized into three infantry corps (Sixth, Eighth and Nineteenth) and three divisions of cavalry.
+EC: The Union Army of the Shenandoah numbered approximately 32,000 officers and men at Cedar Creek and was organized into three infantry corps (Sixth, Eighth and Nineteenth) and three divisions of cavalry.
 All of these soldiers were veterans before the 1864 Valley Campaign, but were only fighting together as an army for the first time.